infviz-io/cloud-security-console/README.md

 ## Setup
 ### (Optional) Create Azure AD application registration
 This is if you want to connect to Azure subscriptions.
-It will save if you do this first as you will need the azure credentials as part of the setup of Cloud Security Console.
+It will save time if you do this first as you will need the azure credentials as part of the setup of Cloud Security Console.
 1. In Azure console create a new app registration
 2. In Azure console Obtain a secret key